p4pvn/Recycle-bin/README.md

 # Recycle-bin
-It is recycle bin but for Linux.
-You will be able to restore items you have deleted/removed with rm command.
+It is a recycle bin but for Linux.
+You can restore items you have deleted/removed with 'rm' command.

+# Installation:
+You can install it by executing the below commands.